 Please take a moment to read through the below information regarding racing behind closed doors at Catterick prior to your arrival at the course.

-The testing site for officials, trainers and jockeys is Testing 1 next to the children’s play area in the Course Enclosure in the centre of the course.
-Please follow the signs for the Course Enclosure.
+The testing site for officials, trainers and jockeys is Testing 1 in the Disabled/Reserved Car Park Entrance at the Catterick Village end of the main grandstand.

-Having passed the three-step testing process, individuals will be issued with a wristband and directed to park in the Course Enclosure and will access the Grandstand Eclosure via the pedestrian crossing across the track.
+Having passed the three-step testing process, individuals will be issued with a wristband and directed to park in the Disabled/Reserved Car Park and will access the Grandstand Eclosure via the entrance at the south, Catterick Village end of the main grandstand.

 The testing site for horsebox drivers, stable staff and BHA stables security is in the car park opposite the main grandstand buildings, on Leeming Lane.